necmigunduz/catalogue/README.md

 - Run `npm start` to run the app in browser.
 Recommended: Chrome/Firefox

 - Run `npm test` to test the app,

+- The app does not work without api_id and api_key.
+Please kindly reach me to get them in an '.env' file.

 - If you wish to play around the codes, navigate to this Repository in the Text Editor of your choice.